FAQs

 Come in TWICE YEARLY if you are:

-- On medications, still evolving in your endocrine problem, but stable overall
+• On medications, still evolving in your endocrine problem, but stable overall

-If you are starting a new medication for a new problem, we suggest appointments every 4-6 weeks until stable, then every 3 months, and every 6 months for maintenance.
+If you are starting a new medication for a new problem, we suggest appointments every 4-6 weeks until stable, then every 3 months, and every 6-12 months for maintenance.

-For women starting hormone therapy, you should notice changes in symptoms within 2-4 weeks.
-These therapies may require frequent adjustments and monthly follow-ups initially, then 12 weeks, 6, 9 & 12 months, in order to help you get the full benefit of therapy.
+We then see each other at 12 weeks, 6, 9 & 12 months, in order to get the full benefit of therapy.

 For men starting testosterone replacement, the first year of therapy involves the most monitoring for safety and effectiveness.
 Labs are checked at baseline 12 weeks, 6, 9 & 12 months.
 Once a therapeutic dose is established, we can lengthen our intervals.

-How should I use the patient portal?
+How should I contact the office?

 What insurances do you take?